 Suzanne Milthorpe (Nature Laws Campaigner), Gemma Plesman (Deforestation Campaigner) and Tim Beshara (Policy Manager) talk about what we do when governments refuse to act, changing corporate behaviour, and why this is more important than ever.

 1 June 2022: The Wilderness Society welcomes the appointment of Tanya Plibersek to Environment Minister.

 "The EPBC Act hasn’t been reformed in ways that benefit the environment since it was established," said National Campaigns Director, Amelia Young of the appointment.
 "The core task will be the response to the Samuel Review."

 The Morrison Government ran a once-in-a-decade review of Australia’s failed national environment laws by Prof Graeme Samuel AC.
 It is a chance to deal with Australia’s appalling extinction record by bringing in strong new national nature laws that work and an independent watchdog to enforce them.

-On 23 November 2020 we appeared in front of the Senate Committee into the Morrison Government’s dodgy changes to our national environment law, the EPBC Act.
+23 November 2020: we appeared in front of the Senate Committee into the Morrison Government’s dodgy changes to our national environment law, the EPBC Act.
 The Senate Committee heard from 4,400 people who put in a submission to the inquiry in just 48 hours!
 The Senate needed to see a massive swell of submissions opposing the Government's bill and calling for a meaningful response to the independent review of our environment laws.